Mueller Ultra-Juicer Review

 Juice Quality

-The Ultra-Juicer got off to a bit of a rough start with our “Can't Beet It” beverage, composed of apples, carrots, celery, beetroot, cucumber, and ginger root.
-We found the final drink to be a little on the watery side and the taste to be just a bit more bland tasting than when we made this beverage with some other juicers.
-However, we appreciated that it produced minimal to no pulp and the drink wasn't at all gritty.
+The Ultra-Juicer created a somewhat watery beet juice blend that tasted a bit more bland than when we made this beverage with some other juicers following the same recipe.
+However, we appreciated that it produced minimal to no pulp, and the drink wasn't at all gritty.

-Performance improved quite a bit when it came to our romaine, apple, and orange drink.
+Our romaine, apple, and orange drink turned out a bit better.
 The texture was a bit pulpy, but the taste was refreshing and light — albeit with strong romaine overtones.
 It was definitely on the thicker side and had just a small amount of foam.
 The Ultra-Juicer did even better with our final blended juice cocktail.
 Our judges gave it very high marks in texture and taste, though it had plenty of pulp.

-We also noticed that this juicer struggled quite a bit with sweet potatoes and beets.
-Additionally, the motor would bog down with larger produce chunks, forcing us to cut smaller pieces than other models required.
+This juicer struggled with sweet potatoes and beets, and the motor would bog down with larger produce chunks, forcing us to cut smaller pieces than other models required.

 Soft Produce